json-editor/json-editor/README.md

 #### Objects

 The default object layout is one child editor per row.
 The `grid` format will instead put multiple child editors per row.
 This can make the editor much more compact, but at a cost of not guaranteeing child editor order.
+This format will stretch columns to fill gaps untill all the 12 columns are filled.

 ```json
 {